 - A year post-surgery the blog was done and I decided that if I could add a bit more context to the blog posts that it would make a pretty powerful book.
 In October 2016 I finished Bent But Not Broken: One Family’s Scoliosis Journey.

 - In January of 2017, I was talking to another writer, one to whom I was introduced at the same time as my brudder from another mudder.
 She suggested I talk to him about Bent.
 So, I did.
-He was beta reading the manuscript and unbeknownst to me had given it to the Editorial Board at his publisher, Oghma Creative Media.
+He was beta reading the manuscript and unbeknownst to me had given it to the Editorial Board at his publisher, Oghma Creative Media (now called Roan & Weatherford, and you should avoid them at all costs.
+Message me if you want more details).
 A few weeks later I had my first writing contract.

 - A couple months later, the Oghma founder was asking me for a headshot for an announcement on their Facebook page about my signing.
 I pointed him to the folder of headshots that my friend Christine did for me.